nim-lang/website/jekyll/_posts/2021-10-18-version-160-released.md

 We recommend everyone to upgrade to 1.6:

+## New users

+Check out if your package manager already ships version 1.6 or install it as described [here](https://nim-lang.org/install.html).

 Note: earlier this year researchers spotted [malware](https://thehackernews.com/2021/03/researchers-spotted-malware-written-in.html) written in nim programming language which